k032131/EPOSIT/README.md

 PinholeLensPOSIT.cpp is a test file.

-You can use this function just
+You can use this function just like PinholeLensPOSIT.cpp shows.